6 Best Manual Pole Saws – Reviews & Buyer’s Guide for 2022

 1. Silky Telescopic Manual Pole Saw – Best Overall

-Emerging as the clear winner of our list is the Silky Telescopic 179-39.
+Emerging as the clear winner on our list of best manual pole saws is the Silky Telescopic 179-39.
 If you are one of those backyard tree-trimming people that need the premium, top-of-the-line option, this manual pole saw is your best bet.

 These are professional manual pole trimmers.
 There is no question that landscape professionals could have several pairs of these on their truck.
 You may notice that the Silky saws are often sold in pairs or groups.
 It is because Silky assumes that landscape contractors are purchasing these saws.